-Fastener Markets of 4 Latin American Football Powers in FIFA 2014 by Wayne Sung, I-Shou University
+Fastener Markets of 4 Latin American Football Powers in FIFA 2014

-A fter 4 years of expectation, Brazil became the global focus as the twentieth FIFA World Cup kicked off on June 12, 2014.
+After 4 years of expectation, Brazil became the global focus as the twentieth FIFA World Cup kicked off on June 12, 2014.
 32 national teams competed in 64 games for the final championship.
 8 teams (Brazil, Colombia, Costa Rica, Argentina, France, Germany, Netherlands and Belgium) were qualified to take part in the quarter-final.
 We can see from various international sport games that the athletic performance of a country is often proportional to its economic power.
 Let's look at the four Latin American countries including Brazil, Colombia, Costa Rica and Argentina and see what the current and future opportunities of Taiwanese fastener industry are.
 Table 1 shows the data of the four Latin American countries in 2012.
-Brazil apparently claims the top place in population and land area while Argentina takes the second place in land area.
-The population of Brazil is 190 million while the remaining three countries all have a population of more than 40 million.
-The GDP of Brazil amounts to USD11,000, followed by Argentina's USD10,000, Costa Rica's USD9,600, Brazi's and Colombia's USD7,800, all falling into to the "developing country" category.
+Brazil apparently claims the top place in population and land area while Argentina takes up the second place in land area.
+The population of Brazil is 190 million while the rest three countries all have a population of more than 40 million.
+The GDP of Brazil amounts to USD11,000, followed by Argentina's USD10,000, Costa Rica's USD9600, Brazi's and Colombia's USD7800, all falling into to the "developing country" category.